slavakung/slavakung.github.io/_pages/cv.md

 - Graduation with honors
     - *summa cum laude* both B.Sc. & M.Sc.
     - & Dean's award for excellent thesis
+- Top department stats at ResearchGate :-D
+  - from our CS department, my papers have been the [most read](https://www.researchgate.net/profile/Gustav-Sir/achievement/620a2ba063725805387f7b91) for over 2 years

 You can also read more about me in an interview for magazine [Dotyk](https://www.dotyk.cz/byznys/uci-stroje-chapat-vyznamy-slov.html) and the [Open Informatics](https://oi.fel.cvut.cz/cs/gustav-sourek-absolvent-magisterskeho-oboru-umela-inteligence-v-r-2013) programme (in czech).